 The 9 Best Vacuum Sealers

 This wiki has been updated 36 times since it was first published in May of 2015.
 The average family of four throws away about 25 percent of the food it purchases.
 But you can easily reduce that waste by storing leftovers and raw ingredients properly, and there's no better way to do that than with one of these vacuum sealer machines.
 By removing oxygen, they preserve freshness and flavor, and they also come in quite handy if you do a lot of sous vide cooking.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes